"Knowing about a problem means action can be taken to fix it"

-In many companies there’s a culture of hiding problems.
+In many construction companies there’s a culture of hiding problems.
 This is often a result of managers blaming subordinates and implementing harsh measures against staff who may be responsible for the problem.
 It’s important to foster a spirit of openness and ensure people understand it’s not about blame, but rather about solving the problem, and being aware of a problem as soon as possible in order that mitigating measures can be implemented.

 Of course where an individual has performed poorly, disregarded company policies and procedures or participated in fraudulent activities it will be necessary to institute the appropriate disciplinary procedures.

-Unfortunately no matter how well projects are planned, or how well the company is run, problems will arise.
+Unfortunately no matter how well construction projects are planned, or how well the company is run, problems will arise.
 It's essential decisive action is taken quickly to prevent the problem becoming bigger, and to resolve the issue.

 Copyright 2016 - The attached articles cannot be reproduced for commercial purposes without the consent of the author.

 The opinions expressed in the attached articles are those of the writer.
 It should be noted that projects are varied and different laws and restrictions apply which depend on the location of the contractor and the project.
 It's important that the reader uses the supplied information taking cognisance of their particular circumstances.
 The writer assumes no responsibility or liability for any loss of any kind arising from the reader using the information or advice contained herein.

 "I have what I consider some of the best books on construction management."

 Books are available from: